vfarjood/Traffic_Estimator/README.md

 ```cpp
 git clone https://github.com/vfarjood/traffic_estimator.git
 ```
-Then you can use the script file to install the project:
+After that, you may install the project using the script file:
 ```cpp
 cd traffic_estimator
 cd scripts